Business Continuity Management (BCM) – are you going out or staying in?

 About the author

 Colin Jeffs MBCI moved into the realm of business continuity from IT project management where, as part of implementing IT systems, he had to implement resiliency.
 Colin has worked in business continuity/operational resilience and crisis management for more than 28 years, holding senior roles in these disciplines for many years at major financial institutions in the city of London.
-Colin now heads up Daisy’s award-winning operational resilience consulting and software division.
+Colin now heads up Wavenet’s award-winning operational resilience consulting and software division.